hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-user admin

-The function to obtain user parameters.
+This function to obtain user parameters.

 *******************************************************************